offbynull/learn/Bioinformatics/input/input.md

                                                             | | +------------------------------+    |    |
                                                             | +-------------------------------------+    |
                                                             +--------------------------------------------+
 ```

 **WHY**: Sequencers produce fragment_SEQs, but fragment_SEQs by themselves typically aren't enough for most experiments / algorithms.
-They need to be merged together to produce a more complete picture of the genome.

-In theory, you can merge fragment_SEQs together to figure out the original genome.
-In practice, real-world complications make it next to impossible to construct the original genome:
+In theory, merging overlapping fragment_SEQs for a single-strand of DNA should reveal that single-strand of DNA.
+In practice, real-world complications make revealing that single-strand of DNA nearly impossible:

- * Fragment_SEQs are for both strands of the genome (not obvious which strand of double-stranded DNA a fragment_SEQ is from).
+ * Fragment_SEQs are for both strands (strand of double-stranded DNA a fragment_SEQ's from isn't known).
- * Fragment_SEQs may be missing (parts of genome not captured).
+ * Fragment_SEQs may be missing (sequencer didn't capture it).
- * Fragment_SEQs may have incorrect occurrence counts (parts of genome represented too many/few times).
+ * Fragment_SEQs may have incorrect occurrence counts (sequencer captured it too many/few times).
- * Fragment_SEQs may have errors (sequencing errors).
+ * Fragment_SEQs may have errors (sequencer produced sequencing errors).
- * There may be more than one genome possible for a set of fragment_SEQs.
+ * Fragment_SEQs may be merge-able in more than one way (multiple guesses).
- * Finding genomes for a set of fragment_SEQs may be computationally intensive.
+ * Fragment_SEQs may take a long time to merge (computationally intensive).

-Never the less, in an ideal world where most of these problems don't exist, the child sections below detail good ways of sussing out possible genomes for a set of fragment_SEQs.
-Each child section assumes that the fragment_SEQs it's operating on are:
+Never the less, in an ideal world where most of these problems don't exist, the child sections below detail various ways to guess the single-strand of DNA that a set of fragment_SEQs came from.
+Each child section assumes that the fragment_SEQs it's operating on ...

- * from 1 strand of the genome,
+ * are from a single-strand of DNA,
- * have correct occurrence counts (no duplicates or missing),
+ * have correct occurrence counts (no missing or extra),
  * and contain no errors.

 ```{note}